alilajevardi/Realtime-Visualizer/README.md

 ```

-# Vizulizer DLL
+# Visualizer DLL
-The code in VC++ call DirectX 9.0c library to visluize realtime simulation data
+The code written in C++ call DirectX 9.0c library to visualize simulation data either in realtime mode or retained mode.